augustecolle/Suntrip/Route/README.md

 # Route

+_sun trip organisers:_
+  - if there are checkpoints it will be only in China, and only if Chinese authoritories ask that.
+  - pour clair et direct seuls les trois jours du prologue en France seront assistés, avec un accueil chaque soir pris en charge, et aussi pour votre arrivée à Canton.

+At this time, we aim at holding the official departure in Lyon on June 15 or 16 (this is provisional information).

+Then we should spend 3-4 days together on a prologue: one night near the Bourget Lake (Savoie), near Aix-les-Bains & Chambéry. one night in the Bauges mountains (Savoie). one night in the Aravis mountains (Haute-Savoie), near Le Grand Bornand.
+To be confirmed. and then, the final base camp in Chamonix.

+The start proper should take place in Chamonix on June 19 or 20

 ## TO DO:

 1. Check the raw_route manually for forbidden border crossings, check on paved roads and check if all roads are doable with a bicycle.